Self-Care

 More Grounding & Breathing Exercises

-During stressful times or intense emotion, engage your senses or give your mind something to do to feel calmer.
-This might include moving your body, creating something, feel/smell/taste/listen/look-ing at something, drawing a picture, visualizing a familiar place, and listing things that you feel certain about.
+In stressful moments, try engaging your senses or giving your mind a focus to feel calmer.
+This could include moving your body, creating something, noticing different smells, tastes, sounds, or sights, drawing, picturing a familiar place, or listing things you feel certain about.

 • A few minutes writing about your thoughts, feelings, and goals or making a gratitude list is good for our wellbeing.